rqlite/rqlite/README.md

         "time": 0.0220043
     }

 The behaviour of rqlite when more than 1 query is passed via `q` is undefined.
-If you want to execute more than one query per HTTP request, perform a `POST`, and place the queries in the body of the request as a JSON array.
+If you want to execute more than one query per HTTP request, perform a POST, and place the queries in the body of the request as a JSON array.
 For example:

     curl -XPOST 'localhost:4001/db/query?pretty' -H "Content-Type: application/json" -d '[
         "SELECT * FROM foo",